 - When a baby does not latch on to the breast, after having tried it with the help of expert personnel.
 It is always preferable to use nipple shields rather than start breastfeeding on a deferred basis (the mother expressing her milk and giving it to the baby in a container).

 - When the baby rejects the breast after having started giving her milk (breastmilk or formula) in a bottle.
 In this case, the nipple shields can make it easier for the baby to accept breastfeeding without becoming nervous.

-- Babies with a short tongue frenulum or with suction difficulties: nipple shields offer the baby a better grip and allow the baby to suck more effectively.
+- Babies with a tongue-tie or with suction difficulties: nipple shields offer the baby a better grip and allow the baby to suck more effectively.

 - Mothers with very flat or inverted nipples: always encourage an early first latch, that is to say, that half an hour after birth the baby starts breastfeeding by itself.
 If this has not been possible, or if the baby rejects the breast, you can try using nipple shields.

 The nipple shields are not left on the nipple and areola; it is necessary to evert the wings so that the nipple shield makes the vacuum and grabs the nipple.
 If they are incorrectly positioned, the baby can move them at any moment, which produces a constant and exhausting struggle.

 Does the baby latch on the same way as she does to the breast?

 Yes, the baby should latch on the same way he does without a nipple shield:

 - Everted lips